-- 1) Computer users (including for remote learning) have distinct, individual logons/passwords - 2) Acceptable use policies discussed with pupils and shared with parents
+- Computer users (including for remote learning) have distinct, individual logons/passwords - 2) Acceptable use policies discussed with pupils and shared with parents - 3) How to stay safe online training is completed with pupils within the curriculum and specifically in IT, PSRHE, worship and dedicated online safety events during the year leaders liaise on how to exploit opportunities across the curriculum to strengthen pupil awareness - 4) We utilise Education for a Connected World and Project Evolve to help embed online safety in the curriculum - 5) Pupil online safety group works with IT lead to consider dangers and reports these to the wider pupils - 6) Cyberbullying, and the use of mobile and smart technology is covered in the Online Safety Policy and/or pupil behaviour policy/child on child abuse policy - 7) We consider how to raise parental awareness about keeping children safe online e.g. provide relevant links to guidance or support or offer tutorials - 8) Online Safety Lead reviews online safety annually, including the online safety policy, to consider the risks school and our pupils face, reporting to the DSL and governors - 9) Firewall and Filtering is covered under our broadband provision, protecting the system from external threats.
+We also have a global filter which blocks inappropriate websites, using IWF safeguarding information, this software is called Diladele.
+It has different reporting options and can filter for different groups of users.
+Monitoring software (SENSO) tracks pupils' use of online systems.
+The IT/Online Safety lead

-- 3) How to stay safe online training is completed with pupils within the curriculum and specifically in IT, PSRHE, worship and dedicated online safety events during the year leaders liaise on how to exploit opportunities across the curriculum to strengthen pupil awareness - 4) We utilise Education for a Connected World and Project Evolve to help embed online safety in the curriculum - 5) Pupil online safety group works with IT lead to consider dangers and reports these to the wider pupils - 6) Pupil behaviour policy covers child on child abuse (as does the child-on-child abuse policy), including cyberbullying, and the use of mobile and smart technology - 7) Information provided to parents about keeping children safe online we consider how to raise parental awareness e.g. offer tutorials - 8) IT lead reviews online safety annually, including the online safety policy, to consider the risks school and our pupils face, reporting to the DSL and governors - 9) Monitoring software (SENSO) tracks pupils' use of online systems.
-The IT/Online Safety lead reviews it and provides updates to the headteacher/DSL.
-Risks or misuse are followed up and discussed with parents - 10) We deal with specific online safety concerns pro-actively, both for individuals and the community - 11) Staff updates and reminders about protecting the school and themselves from cyber threats e.g. phishing and malware - 12) Staff safeguarding training/refreshers covers online safety and online peer on peer abuse, including reminding staff of the need to report any issues to the DSL/DDSL - 13) Staff code of conduct covers acceptable use of technologies, including the use of mobile devices, staff/pupil relationships and communications, including the use of social media
+- reviews it and provides updates to the Headteacher/DSL.
+Risks or misuse are followed up and discussed with parents - 10) Our filtering provider is: a member of Internet Watch Foundation (IWF), signed up to Counter Terrorism Internet Referral Unit list (CTIRU) and blocks access to illegal content including Child Sexual Abuse Material (CSAM) - 11) We deal with specific online safety concerns pro-actively, both for individuals and the community - 12) Staff updates and reminders about protecting the school and themselves from cyber threats e.g. phishing and malware - 13) Staff safeguarding training/refreshers covers online safety and online child on child abuse, including reminding staff of the need to report any issues to the DSL/DDSL and staff undertake cyber security training - 14) Staff code of conduct and Online Safety policy cover acceptable use of technologies, including the use of mobile devices, staff/pupil relationships and communications, including the use of social media

 - Children's Commissioner-Online Safety

-- Teaching online safety in education settings
+- Teaching online safety in schools

 - Appropriate Filtering and Monitoring

 - CEOP-Safety Centre

 - National Cyber Security Centre

 - NSPCC-Undertaking remote teaching safely

 - 360 Degree Safe Online Safety Review Tool

 - UKCCIS-UK Council for Child Internet Safety